TOLDOTECHNIK/buildroot-webkit/README.md

 Image files can be written the same way as the official Raspberry Pi images.
 Please see https://www.raspberrypi.org/documentation/installation/installing-images/

-If you're using Etcher, you can take the compresed image file without extracting it.
+If you're using Etcher, you can take the compressed image file without extracting it.

 ## Known issues (all fixed)
 ### Node.js